newrelic/marlowe/README.md

 ### Aug 15, 2013

-Implemented selectors allowing you to pick different attributes in a single dataset.
+Implemented selectors allowing you to pick different dimensions in a single dataset.

 ### Aug 9, 2013

-Implemented alternative format for datasets paving the way for doing more with datasets that had more than one attribute.
+Implemented alternative format for datasets paving the way for doing more with datasets that had more than one dimension.

 ### July 8, 2013